wkmeyer-lab/GeneFamilyConverge/README.md

   name them meaningfully (`Homo_sapiens.fa`, `Felis_catus.fa`, …).
 - *(Optional)* Your own species tree in Newick format, and/or one or more divergence-time calibrations — supplied during `convgeno init`.
+- A **phenotype table** (TSV: one column of tip labels, one of the phenotype) — supplied during `convgeno init` to build the phenotype tree.

 **What you get** (in `orthofinder.output_dir`):